-The Business Combination was accounted for as a common control transaction, in accordance with U.S. GAAP.
-Under this method of accounting, Haymaker's acquisition of the BioTE Companies was accounted for at their historical carrying values, and the BioTE Companies were deemed the predecessor entity.
-This method of accounting is similar to a reverse recapitalization whereby the Business Combination was treated as the equivalent of the BioTE Companies issuing stock for the net assets of Haymaker, accompanied by a recapitalization.
+The Company reclassified interest income from other income (expense) to interest expense, net in its unaudited condensed consolidated statement of the BioTE Companies was accounted for at their historical carrying values, operations and the BioTE Companies were deemed the predecessor entity.
+This method of accounting is similar to a reverse recapitalization whereby the Business Combination was treated as the equivalent of the BioTE Companies issuing stock comprehensive income (loss) for the three months ended March 31, 2023, to conform with the current year presentation.
+This reclassification had no impact on net assets of Haymaker, accompanied by a recapitalization.
 The net assets of Haymaker are stated at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination are those of the BioTE Companies.
+Operations prior to loss for the Business Combination are those of the BioTE Companies. three months ended March 31, 2023.

-Following the Closing of the Business Combination, the Company is organized in an Up-C structure in which the business of the Company is operated by Holdings and its subsidiaries, and Biote's only material direct asset consists of equity interests in Holdings.
-The consolidated financial statements of Holdings and its subsidiaries have been determined to be the predecessor for accounting and reporting purposes for the period prior to the Business Combination.
+Following Unaudited Interim Financial Information-In the Closing of the Business Combination, the Company is organized in an Up-C structure in which the business opinion of the Company, is operated by Holdings and its subsidiaries, and Biote's only material direct asset consists of equity interests in Holdings.
+The the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of Holdings only normal recurring adjustments, necessary for a fair presentation of its financial position and its subsidiaries have been determined to results of operations, changes in stockholders' equity (deficit) and cash flows.
+The unaudited condensed consolidated balance sheet as of December 31, 2023, was derived from audited annual financial statements but does not contain all of the footnote disclosures from the annual financial statements.
+The accompanying unaudited condensed consolidated financial statements and related financial information should be read in conjunction with the predecessor for accounting audited consolidated financial statements and reporting purposes for the period prior to related notes thereto included in the Business Combination.
+2023 Form 10-K.

-2.SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES